120 Albany Street, 5th Floor

 Baheejah Salahuddin joined the IFF team in July 2016 as the Administrative Assistant supporting the New Jersey Child Welfare Training Partnership.
 She joins us after serving several positions responsible for providing high levels of Administrative Support to Company Executives.
 In her previous role at Everest Institute, Baheejah provided Executive-level support to the Campus President and assisted with all HR functions.
 In her current role as the Human Resource Administrative Assistant, her responsibilities include managing supply orders, securing quotes and tracking invoices around purchases orders, overseeing payments to trainers and vendors, and providing central support to key functions within the Institute for Families.
 Baheejah also provides administrative support for the Price Family Fellows Program.
 Some of those responsibilities include managing supply orders, securing quotes, tracking invoices around purchase orders and overseeing payments to vendors.

 Elizabeth Salerno joined NJCSI in May 2017 as a Training Coordinator.
 She brings with her 15 years of experience working with LGBTQIAA adolescents, first-generation college students, and youth who have experienced the child welfare system and homelessness.
 She currently teaches Diversity and Oppression, and Generalist Social Work Practice II at the Rutgers University School of Social Work.
 Elizabeth joined IFF in 2009 as a Program Coordinator for Transitions for Youth.
-In 2013, she was promoted to New Jersey Statewide Youth Advisory Board Coordinator, where she led team of 12 people in an effort to help young leaders who have experienced foster care and homelessness advocate for improvements in the system.
+In 2013, she was promoted to New Jersey Statewide Youth Advisory Board Coordinator, where she led a team of 12 people in an effort to help young leaders who have experienced foster care and homelessness advocate for improvements in the system.
 Prior to joining IFF, Elizabeth provided counseling to young people at the Hetrick-Martin Institute, the nation’s oldest and largest LGBTQIAA youth organization.
 She holds an LCSW in New York State and an LSW in New Jersey.
 Elizabeth also holds a master’s in Social Work from Rutgers University and a bachelor’s in Psychology from the University of Connecticut.